 When performing a pressure test on the gas line piping, the following guidelines must be followed.

-The boiler / water heater and its individual shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1⁄2 PSIG (3.45 kPa).

-The boiler / water heater must be isolated from the gas supply piping system by closing its individual manual properties.

-The boiler / water heater must be isolated from the gas supply piping system by closing its individual manual shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1⁄2 PSIG (3.45 kPa).
+The boiler / water heater and its individual shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of $\frac{1}{2}$ PSIG (3.45 kPa).
+The boiler / water heater must be isolated from the gas supply piping system by closing its individual manual shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than $\frac{1}{2}$ PSIG (3.45 kPa).